 Seeing the Japanese snow monkeys in Nagano is a fabulous experience, especially if you can time your visit for a snowy winters day when you will see their natural area at its best.
 It’s reasonably easy to do this as an independent day trip from Tokyo.
 Let us show you how.

 I tried everything to shuffle our schedule to allow an overnight in Nagano to see the Snow Monkeys.
 No matter how much I reshuffled the plan I couldn’t fit that extra night into the timetable.
-Instead I worked out a day trip from Tokyo, a long day but perfectly possible and it allowed us plenty of time on site without feeling rushed.
+To make it work I planned a day trip from Tokyo, a long day but perfectly possible and it allowed us plenty of time with the monkeys without feeling rushed.
 This was probably one of my best days in Japan and I would recommend it to anyone.
 We enjoy hiking and nature so being able to incorporate that into the cultural aspect and experiencing powder snow for the first time was fantastic.